ethanhe42/3D-reconstruction/README.md

 ` SfM2('imgFolder/img1.JPG','imgFolder/img2.JPG',true);`
 will show model after finished, and save .ply to result.

+###### This system has been tested under Matlab 2016a and Ubuntu 16.04. please make sure your matlab have vision toolkit

 ### Features
 - dense matching.
 - MSAC instead of RANSAC.